Spiritual Direction: Foundations

 Spiritual Direction: Foundations is the first level of our supervised program for those who want to become spiritual directors or to make spiritual guidance a part of their ministry.
-It’s offered fully online or in hybrid format (in which instruction takes place both online and on-campus).
+It’s offered in person or fully online.

 What do Spiritual Direction: Foundations graduates go on to do?